-- Never copy, print or share the imagery; this is illegal. - Discuss the decision with the Head. - Ensure viewing is undertaken by the DSL or another member of the safeguarding team with delegated authority from the Head. - Ensure viewing takes place with another member of staff present in the room, ideally the Head or a member of the senior management team (SMT).
-This staff member does not need to view the images. - Wherever possible ensure viewing takes place on FSM premises, ideally in the Head or a member of the SMT's office. - Ensure wherever possible that images are viewed by a staff member of the same sex as the young person in the imagery. - Record the viewing of the imagery in FSM's safeguarding records including who was present, why the image was viewed and any subsequent actions.
+- Never copy, print or share the imagery; this is illegal. - Discuss the decision with a DDSL. - Ensure viewing is undertaken by the DSL.
+If viewing is to be undertaken by another member of the safeguarding team this must be with delegated authority from the Head/DSL. - Ensure viewing takes place with another member of staff present in the room, ideally a member of the senior leadership team (SLT).
+This staff member does not need to view the images. - Wherever possible ensure viewing takes place on FSM premises, ideally in the Head or a member of the SLT's office. - Ensure wherever possible that images are viewed by a staff member of the same sex as the young person in the imagery. - Record the viewing of the imagery in FSM's safeguarding records including who was present, why the image was viewed and any subsequent actions.
 Ensure this is signed and dated and meets the wider standards set out by ISI for recording safeguarding incidents.